ITS-Help-Desk/CaseClaim/README.md

 - /mycases
     - Allows a user to see a list of cases they've worked on.
     - Shows a paginated list containing the time and case numbers.
-- /mickie
-    - A fun command that essentially allows users to ping the bot and ensure it's online.
 ## Commands (for Leads)
 - /report **\[user]** **\[month]** **\[pinged]**
     - Allows a lead to instantly create a report on filtered cases.